castle-engine/castle-engine-vscode/README.md

 First of all, [download](https://castle-engine.io/download) and [install](https://castle-engine.io/install) the engine.

-Then configure the extension by setting the path to the engine.
+Then configure the extension by setting the path to the engine (_"Engine Path"_).
+All the other settings should be detected automatically, though you may want to customize them in special cases.
+E.g. customize path to the [Free Pascal Compiler](https://www.freepascal.org/) and its sources if you use a different FPC than bundled with the engine.

-The extension uses a [Pascal Language Server](https://github.com/castle-engine/pascal-language-server) that adds code completion for Pascal projects.
-Language server executable `pasls` (or `pasls.exe` on Windows) should already be in `bin` directory of the engine, if you downloaded and installed the engine.
-The extension tries to automatically guess the appropriate settings, but in special cases it may be necessary to set the path to the [Free Pascal Compiler](https://www.freepascal.org/), its sources and [Lazarus](https://www.lazarus-ide.org/) sources.

 ## Features